johnitopaisah/exp-net-fundamentals-2025-Q2/projects/ip-address-management/Journal.md

 ### Install Azure CLI & Bicep

-To begin, I ensured the Azure CLI was installed, then signed in and installed the Bicep CLI component:
+To begin with this, I ensured the Azure CLI was installed, then signed in and installed the Bicep CLI component:

 ```bash
 curl -sL https://aka.ms/InstallAzureCLIDeb | sudo bash